 With its time-warp historical centre, fabulous architecture, excellent museums and enormous castle looming over the picturesque Savinja River, Celje might appear to have won the tourism sweepstakes.
-But for some reason it gets perennially overlooked in favour of Maribor and Ptuj – so making it here can feel like a bit of a discovery.
+But as it often gets overlooked in favour of Maribor and Ptuj, making it here feels like something of a discovery.

-Rising gently above a wide valley, Ptuj (in English sounding not unlike someone spitting) forms a symphony of red-tile roofs best viewed from across the Drava River.
-One of the oldest towns in Slovenia, Ptuj equals Ljubljana in terms of historical importance but the compact medieval core, with its castle, museums, monasteries and churches, can easily be seen in a day.
+Rising gently above a wide valley, Ptuj (p-too-ee) forms a symphony of red-tile roofs best viewed from across the Drava River.
+One of the oldest towns in Slovenia, Ptuj equals Ljubljana in terms of historical importance, but the compact medieval core, with its castle, museums, monasteries and churches, can easily be seen in a day.

-Rogaška Slatina is Slovenia’s oldest and largest spa town, a veritable ‘cure factory’ with almost a dozen hotels and treatments and therapies.
+Rogaška Slatina is Slovenia’s oldest and largest spa town, a veritable ‘cure factory’ with a half-dozen posh hotels offering treatments and therapies.
 It’s an attractive place set among scattered forests in the foothills of the Macelj range.
 Hiking and cycling in the area is particularly good.

 Maribor’s green lung and central playground, the eastern edge of the Pohorje Massif is known in these parts as the Maribor Pohorje (Mariborsko Pohorje).
 It's in easy reach of the city and has countless activities on offer – from skiing and hiking, to horse riding and mountain biking.

 Upper Savinja Valley